qxf2/newsletter_automation/README.md

 # Newsletter automation
 This project is to automate the process of creating the weekly Qxf2 newsletter.
 We take the URLs posted on the Skype channel as input and create a MailChimp campaign.

-## Setup and run the project locally using Docker
+## Run the project locally using Docker
   1. Clone the repository

   2. Run <br>